Did you know that 81 of the top 100 Public Companies are using blockchain technology?

 The network has already been adopted by over 100 institutions, which JPMorgan says is a testament to its effectiveness.

 Mastercard has been a pioneer in payments and technology.
 The company is always looking to improve the payments process and implement new technologies into its systems.

 Mastercard is working with TOPCO to bring a new level of transparency to grocery shopping.
-The companies announced they’re teaming up to get a new blockchain system that tracks food along the supply chain — from the farm to consumers’ tables.
+The companies announced they’re teaming up to get a new distributed ledger technology system that tracks food along the supply chain — from the farm to consumers’ tables.

 In addition, Mаsterсаrd is collaborating with bаnks to develop а speedier, more trаnsраrent сrоss-border payments network.
 The service combines on- and off-blockchain technology that will allow users to send money from one country to another in real-time.

-Microsoft is expanding its role in the blockchain space with its new Azure Blockchain Workbench, a framework that helps create a blockchain environment suited to an enterprise’s particular needs.
+Microsoft is expanding its role in the distributed ledger space with its new Azure Blockchain Workbench, a framework that helps create a blockchain environment suited to an enterprise’s particular needs.
 The framework can help integrate blockchain into enterprise processes, and with any luck, it could make the technology more business-friendly.

 The idea is to build on existing blockchain technologies, like Ethereum and Hyperledger, with Microsoft Azure’s cloud computing technology and support.
 Businesses and startups looking to strike up a relationship with blockchain can now do so without any technical know-how.

 Nasdaq has been one of the earliest adopters of blockchain technology.
 So when Nasdaq started working on a blockchain voting technology, it was safe to say that this would be something special.